News / Analysis

 Asia – China Suffers Corona Trade

-Asian indexes are beginning the week in the green, New Zealand’s Dow Jones staring with a 2.96% increase as the country is pronounced “clean of COVID”.
+Asian indexes are beginning the week in the green, New Zealand’s A business and financial news & analysis company that publishes the Dow Jones 30 index, which tracks... staring with a 2.96% increase as the country is pronounced “clean of COVID”.

 The Hang Seng trails with a 0.05% increase amidst the continuing Chinese clamp-down.